liquidzym/openframeworks_X64/README.md

 x64 openframeworks with VS2012

-without cairo, x64 gstreamer libs instead quicktime for video stuff
+only working with openframeworks 0.8.0 and later version

-TODO: videoInput still not working
+without cairo, x_64 gstreamer libs instead quicktime for video stuff